 The proposal included updated utilisation and modelling based on the PBAC’s advice provided in July 2025.
 The Secretariat has provided comments on the revised modelling in Section 7.

-The sponsor provided the following table () that outlines its key changes between the July 2025 and October 2025 proposals:
+The sponsor provided the following table (Table 1) that outlines its key changes between the July 2025 and October 2025 proposals:

 Table 1: Key changes between the July 2025 and October 2025 proposals